 NRC Herzberg Astronomy and Astrophysics

-NRC Herzberg Astronomy and Astrophysics is Canada's gateway to the stars.
-In addition to operating the government's observatories and a national astronomy data centre, we develop advanced scientific instruments for astronomical observatories in collaboration with industrial partners — bringing out-of-this-world technology back down to Earth.
+NRC Herzberg Astronomy and Astrophysics (NRC Herzberg) is Canada's gateway to the universe.
+We operate Canada's national observatories and a national astronomy data centre, and develop advanced astronomical instruments in collaboration with industrial partners — bringing out-of-this-world technology back down to Earth.

 What we offer